KayleighSam/react-hooks-cc-plantshop/README.md

 #### The app is my Plantsy web code challenge
 #### **By Samson Mwaura Wanjiru**
 ## Description
-The application includes a  landing page showing a list of plants records with its description like name, price, status i.e if it is available or sold out out.
+The application includes a  landing page showing a list of plant records with descriptions such as name, price, and status, i.e., whether it is available or sold.
-User have a section to add new plant with information of plant name, image and price and on adding, the record is added to the catalogue.
+Users have a section to add new plants, with information such as plant name, image, and price.
+When they add a plant, the record is added to the catalog.
-A user also can be able to search for a specific record using keywards in the seact section.Finaly a user can be able to check the plant record status from Available to sold out.
+A user can also search for a specific record using keywords in the search section.
+Finally, a user can be able to check the plant record status from Available to sold out.

 ## Setup/Installation Instruction
 * Download a zip in the code button to the desired folder